 When Do I Need a New W-4?

 An employee can change their withholding at any time by submitting a new W-4 to their employer.
-The IRS suggests individuals regularly review their withholding situation to ensure the correct amount is being taken out of their paychecks.
-Other situations that may require changing a W-4 include: adding a child to the family, starting a second job, or getting married or divorced.
-If an employee finds that they withheld either too much or too little the previous year, they may want to submit a new W-4 as well.
+The IRS suggests individuals regularly review their financial situation to ensure the correct amount is withheld from their paychecks.